karthiknm/Seg_map-topo/README.md

-# Topofit w/ One hot Encoded Segmentation Map
+# Supervised Cortical Surface Reconstructionw/ One hot Encoded Segmentation Map

 To download the ground truths: use the following `wget` command: